Sight / landmark | Beaches & bays

 Enjoy breakfast, brunch, lunch and tea in one unifying, buzzing and friendly atmosphere.
 You may choose a delicious sandwich with a cup of coffee, or you may prefer a full three course menu with wine, there is no wrong choice... but don't forget to try the homemade cakes!

 Archirondel's pretty pebbly beach is home to this popular beach café with views of the Martello Tower the sprawling French coast.
 Tucked away down a small road and opening onto Archirondel Beach on Jersey's east coast, this café is a true summer favourite for locals and island visitors.

-Nestled on the harbour wall in Rozel Bay, The Hungry Man offers a wide range of food, from gourmet burgers to crab sandwiches and delicious homemade cakes.
+Nestled on the harbour wall in Rozel Bay and offering a wide range of food, from gourmet burgers to crab sandwiches and delicious homemade cakes.
 All seating is al fresco, so be sure to rug up in the chillier months.
 The atmosphere is relaxed and unhurried to suit the calm and natural environment of beautiful Rozel Bay.

 Wake up to the sound of waves crashing.

 Rest and recharge for another day of exploration in a range of unique heritage sites, hotels and self-catering homes within walking distance to St. Catherine’s Bay.

 Rozel Camping Park is a well-established family owned and managed park offering exceptional value and service to our clients.
 It has been run by the Germain family for over 45 years and awarded with five Pennants by the AA with a very high quality score of 89%.

 Anne Port Bay, Port Rest House is a detached three bedroom house that can sleep up to five adults, overlooking the picturesque Anne Port Bay and only a two minute walk from the beach.
 The property comprises of a large kitchen, modern shower room and access to the patio and gardens.